 Then visit the Ny Carlsberg Glyptotek museum.
 It is free on Tuesday.
 In my opinion it is the most beautiful museum in Copenhagen.
 Enjoy amazing impressionist paintings and the collection of Egyptian artefacts.
 It is so charming!
 You will stand in awe before the mummies.
 The museum is housed in an impressive 19th century building with a beautiful winter garden, statues and fountains.
 Look up and enjoy the glass dome.
 It is stunning!

 It is time to go back to your childhood!
 Enjoying your evening at Tivoli Gardens is something you should put among the top things to do in Copenhagen.
 It is an amusement park, but not like the other ones you are accustomed to.
 The atmosphere is unforgettable.
 There are thousands of lights and Chinese lanterns all around you.
 You will enter a fairy world.
 The entrance fee is 74 DKK.
 Free with Copenhagen Card, but you have to pay for rides and games.
+Or you can buy a special Tivoli Garden ticket to skip the line, which also includes the admission to the rides, concerts at the Open Air Stage on fridays and events at the Pantomime Theatre.

 If you love classical music enjoy live concerts that take place at the Concert Hall.
 There are three ways to purchase tickets: